Student Academic Policies and Procedures Manual

 Procedures

-The student is instructed by the assistant dean of student services to make a complaint to the faculty member or administrator responsible for the treatment regarded as unfair, and to request a formal meeting to discuss the problem.
+The student is instructed by the Office of Student Services to make a complaint to the faculty member or administrator responsible for the treatment regarded as unfair, and to request a formal meeting to discuss the problem.
 If a satisfactory resolution of the complaint is not reached, the student is then expected to appeal promptly to the chairperson of the curriculum area pertinent to the academic area in written form.
-If a satisfactory resolution is not reached after conferring with the appropriate chairperson, the student has the option of further appeal to the associate dean of academic affairs.
-The chairperson, the faculty member and the associate dean of academic affairs have a responsibility to act upon the appeal.
+If a satisfactory resolution is not reached after conferring with the appropriate chairperson, the student has the option of further appeal to the associate dean for academic affairs.
+The chairperson, the faculty member and the associate dean for academic affairs have a responsibility to act upon the appeal.

 Violation of the University Code of Conduct